SAP EWM Proper Guide for Optimizing Your Warehouse and Supply Chain

 VAS functionality automates the process of value-adding activities like labeling, adding protective packaging material, oiling, etc.

 As part of this functionality, product group types and product groups are assigned to the product master records of relevant products.
-And the control parameters maintained in the VAS relevance settings determine the type of document (inbound/outbound etc.) as per the VAS order to be triggered.
+The control parameters maintained in the VAS relevance settings determine the document type (inbound/outbound, etc.) as per the VAS order to be triggered.

-A packaging specification maintained with reference to VAS condition type specifies the VAS activity that needs to be performed.
+A packaging specification maintained concerning VAS condition type specifies the VAS activity that needs to be performed.

-When the system triggers the VAS order with reference to VAS relevance settings, activity on the products is performed according to the existing packaging specification.
+When the system triggers the VAS order concerning VAS relevance settings, activity on the products is performed according to the existing packaging specification.

 Wave to Bring Efficiency in Outbound Delivery Processing